Registration

 Additional terms and conditions may be applied to registration as per legislation.

-NOTE: A provisional practicing registrant who is unsuccessful on 2 attempts of the entry to practice examination(s), will have their licence cancelled.
+NOTE: A provisional practising registrant who is unsuccessful on 2 attempts of the entry to practice examination(s), will have their licence cancelled.
 Notification will be sent to the registrant and the employer informing them they are no longer eligible to work as a MLT in SK.

 See: Provisional Licence Policy for details.